 A lot of the rules befuddle the class.

-If a voter needs assistance in the voting booth from poll workers, they must be escorted by both a Democrat and a Republican, but inspectors don’t have to record the fact the voter was assisted.
+If a voter needs assistance in the booth from poll workers, they must be escorted by both a Democrat and a Republican, but inspectors don’t have to record the fact the voter was assisted.
 But if a voter needs assistance and brings an escort, poll inspectors must note this, even though no party rules apply.

 Poll workers shouldn’t help a voter who doesn’t speak English, even if they speak the same language as the voter.
 They should instead wait for an official interpreter to aid the voter.
 “You gotta be kidding me,” one Spanish-speaking woman at the front of the class said.
 “If somebody needs my help, I’m gonna help them.”